 |

-hotel seen on the left above is the Gasthof Alpenhof (sometimes referred
+hotel seen on the right above is the Gasthof Alpenhof (sometimes referred

 to as "Bartels," after the owner).
 Adjutant Albert Bormann